rubyonjets/jets-docs/_docs/routing/lambda/cloudfront/distribution.md

 ## Conventional Aliases

 Jets will create some conventional aliases when not set explicitly.
-The `config.lambda.url.cloudfront.domain = "example.com"` results in a conventional `demo-dev.example.com` Cloudfront alias.
+For example, here's a conventional `demo-dev.example.com` Cloudfront alias.

 {% include lambda/cloudfront/conventional-aliases.md %}